tabertom/tabertom/cs50_final_project/README.md

 #### The SFX

 The sound effects used were found online, and can be found when searching "vintage game free sound effects".
+For each type of bullet collsion, there's a unique sound that is associated to it.

+#### The code

+In this section, I want to explain more thoroughly the coding that was implemented.
+As you can imagine, the game is composed by several files.
+Other than the files containing SFX, images and the like, I thought it would have been more reasonable to split the code in multiple files. *main.lua* is responsible for putting all the different files into one cohesive unit.
+The code inside *classic.lua* was not written by me, and its usage was recommended in the aformentioned Sheepollution tutorial.
+It serves key purpose: it makes creating classes possible.
+Lua as a programming language does not provide its own type of classes, and thus to make the creation of classes possible (where every object has its own methods associated to it), I had to borrow these lines of code from the user "rxi" on GitHub.
+In *entity.lua* is defined a subclass of *object* class defined in *classic.lua*. *player.lua* defines all the player's characteristics. *brick.lua* and *ball.lua* serve the same purpose. *line.lua* defines the so-called wall object.
+Finally, *conf.lua* was created to then make the .exe file.